J-Jack-DMG/ASV_Unity_Simulator/README.md

 Select the project "Simulator".
 > Note: for the first time, you should add the project.

-**Make your changes, to the environment or the code according to your task**
+**Make your changes to the environment and the code according to your task**

-Then, build the environment using the following steps
+Then, build the environment using the following steps.

 - File -> Build Settings -> Build